-Mark W. Begor Chief Executive Officer Mr. Begor has served as our Chief Executive Officer and as a director since April 2018.
-Prior to joining Equifax, Mr. Begor was a Managing Director in the Industria and Business Services group at Warburg Pincus, a global private equity investment firm, since June 2016.
+Mark W. Begor

+Chief Executive Officer

+Mr. Begor has served as our Chief Executive Officer and as a director since April 2018.
+Prior to joining Equifax, Mr. Begor was a Managing Director in the Industrial and Business Services group at Warburg Pincus, a global private equity investment firm, since June 2016.
 Prior to Warburg Pincus, Mr. Begor spent 35 years at General Electric Company ("GE"), a global industrial and financial services company, in a variety of operating and financial roles.
-During his career at GE, Mr. Bego served in a variety of roles leading multibillion dollar units of the company, including President and CEO of GE Energy Management from 2014 to 2016, President and CEO of GE Capital Real Estate from 2011 to 2014, and President and CEO of GE Capital Retail Finance (Synchrony Financial) from 2002 to 2011.
+During his career at GE, Mr. Begor served in a variety of roles leading multibillion dollar units of the company, including President and CEO of GE Energy Management from 2014 to 2016, President and CEO of GE Capital Real Estate from 2011 to 2014, and President and CEO of GE Capital Retail Finance (Synchrony Financial) from 2002 to 2011.
 Mr. Begor served on the Fair Isaac Corporation (FICO) board of directors from 2016 to 2018.

-Director since 2018 Other Public Directorships • NCR Corporation (Lead Independent Director) Age 63 Overview of Board Qualifications The Board believes that it is important to have the Company's Chief Executive Officer also serve as a director.
-The Board values Mr. Begor's broad depth or leadership experience, including 35 years at General Electric, and his proven track record of transforming, growing and strengthening businesses.
-Mark L. Feidler Independent Chairman of the Board Founding Partner of MSouth Equity Partners, a private equity firm based in Atlanta, since February 2007.
+NCR Corporation (Lead Independent Director)

+The Board believes that it is important to have the Company's Chief Executive Officer also serve as a director.
+The Board values Mr. Begor's broad depth of leadership experience, including 35 years at General Electric, and his proven track record of transforming, growing and strengthening businesses.

+Mark L. Feidler Independent Chairman of the Board

+Founding Partner of MSouth Equity Partners, a private equity firm based in Atlanta, since February 2007.
 Mr. Feidler was President and Chief Operating Officer and a director of BellSouth Corporation, a telecommunications company, from 2005 until January 2007.
-Mr. Feidler served as its Chief Staff Officer during 2004 From 2001 through 2003, Mr. Feidler was Chief Operating Officer of Cingular Wireless and served on the Board of Directors of Cingular from 2005 until January 2007.
-Other Public Directorships • New York Life Insurance Company Director since 2007 Overview of Board Qualifications Mr. Feidler has extensive operating, financial, legal and regulatory experience through his prior position with a major regional telecommunications company, as wel Age 65 NDEPENDENT as expertise in private equity investments and acquisitions.
+Mr. Feidler served as its Chief Staff Officer during 2004.
+From 2001 through 2003, Mr. Feidler was Chief Operating Officer of Cingular Wireless and served on the Board of Directors of Cingular from 2005 until January 2007.

+Compensation

+Governance (Chair)

+New York Life Insurance Company

+Mr. Feidler has extensive operating, financial, legal and regulatory experience through his prior position with a major regional telecommunications company, as well as expertise in private equity investments and acquisitions.
 This background is relevant to us as we market our products to companies in telecommunications and other vertical markets, while his private equity experience is relevant to our new product development, marketing and acquisition strategies.
 His public company operating experience and background in financial, accounting, technology and risk management are important resources for our Board.

+Audrey Boone Tillman

+Governance

-Committees: Compensation Governance (Chair) Audrey Boone Till man Executive Vice President and General Counsel of Aflac Incorporated, the largest U.S. provider of supplemental insurance, since 2014.
+Executive Vice President and General Counsel of Aflac Incorporated, the largest U.S. provider of supplemental insurance, since 2014.
 Ms. Tillman joined Aflac in 1996 and has held positions of increasing significance, including serving as Senior Vice President of Human Resources.
 Prior to joining Aflac, she was an associate with Smith, Helms, Mulliss and Moore and an associate professor at the North Carolina Central University School of Law.
 Ms. Tillman has received numerous awards and accolades during her career.
 Most recently, she was named to Black Enterprise magazine's Most Powerful Women in Business list for the third consecutive year and Women's Inc.'s Top Corporate Counsel list in 2019.
 In 2020, she was awarded the Meritorious Public Service Medal by the Department of the United States Army.

-Director since 2021 Overview of Board Qualifications Ms. Tillman has a broad legal and business background, involvement in business strategy and operations, as well as a depth of experience in human resources Age 57 NDEPENDENT risk management, compliance and government relations.
-The Board believes she is a strong business leader who brings deep knowledge in corporate governance gained over decades of significant experience in the legal and human resources fields.
+Ms. Tillman has a broad legal and business background, involvement in business strategy and operations, as well as a depth of experience in human resources, risk management, compliance and government relations.
+The Board believes she is a strong business leader who brings deep knowledge in corporate governance, gained over decades of significant experience in the legal and human resources fields.
 Ms. Tillman is also involved in many local initiatives to improve the community in and around the Columbus, Georgia area.